-1.1 Verbal quotes and confirmations become binding for LPH only after and provided that LPH has confirmed them in writing.
+1.1 Verbal quotes and commitments become binding for LPH only after and provided that LPH has confirmed these in writing.
 All LPH quotes, regardless of their form, are non-binding unless otherwise specified in writing.
 These General Terms and Conditions for the Supply of Goods and Services shall also apply to any deliveries based on a contract containing various on-call orders.

 1.2 LPH quotes must be accepted within 14 business days as of the quote being sent.
-If LPH’s quote is only accepted upon the expiration of this period, the conclusion of a contract shall depend on whether LPH confirms acceptance of said quote as binding or not.
+If LPH’s quote is only accepted upon expiration of this period, any conclusion of a contract shall depend on whether LPH confirms acceptance of said quote as binding or not.

 1.4 Orders must be placed in writing.
 Unless explicitly agreed otherwise, contracts shall only be concluded once a written order has been issued, as stipulated in Section 1.1.